Register Login

 A regions MLS is a database of homes that most real estate agents use to aid their home buyers in finding the perfect home.
 It is one stop, uniform across the board and like I said, the majority of homes that are publicly marketed are in this database.

-The MLS is one of the best tools for a listing agent to expose your home to the local real estate agents and buyers.
+The MLS is one of the best tools for a listing agent to expose your home to local real estate agents and buyers.

 Many Buyers Want A Buyer’s Agent

-Many home buyers want to use the services of a buyers agent when buying a home.
+Many home buyers want to use the services of a buyer’s agent when buying a home.
 Your goal might be to save money on the real estate commission.
-But a listing agent usually agrees to split the listing commission with the buyers agent or facilitator to get a house sold.
+But a listing agent usually agrees to split the listing commission with the buyer’s agent or facilitator to get a house sold.

 Maybe you are willing to pay a buyers agent, maybe you are not, but going the For Sale By Owner route makes it very complicated for a home buyer to use the services of a buyers agent and might deter them from viewing your home.